common name: citrus whitefly

 - Ebeling W. 1959.
 Subtropical Fruit Pests.
 Division of Agriculture Sciences, University of California, Berkeley.
 436 pp.

 - Evans GA, Hamon AB.
 (5 November 2002).
-Whitefly taxonomic and ecological Web site: an on-line interactive catalog of the whiteflies (Hemiptera: Aleyrodidae) of the world and their parasites and predators.
-(3 June 2013).
+Whitefly taxonomic and ecological Web site: an on-line interactive catalog of the whiteflies (Hemiptera: Aleyrodidae) of the world and their parasites and predators. (no longer available online)

-- Fasulo TR, et al. (2008).
+- Fasulo TR.
+(2008).
 Whitefly: A hypertext knowledgebase on the silverleaf, sweetpotato, greenhouse and bandedwinged whiteflies.
-United States Department of Agriculture.
-(3 June 2013).
+United States Department of Agriculture. (no longer available online)

 - Gerling D. 1993.2.
 Approaches to the biological control of whiteflies.
 Florida Entomologist 75: 446-456.